learnbyexample/learn_gnugrep_ripgrep/README.md

 * **All books bundle** bundle from https://learnbyexample.gumroad.com/l/all-books
     * Includes all my programming books

-See https://learnbyexample.github.io/books/ for list of other books
+See https://learnbyexample.github.io/books/ for a list of other books

 For a preview of the book, see [sample chapters](https://github.com/learnbyexample/learn_gnugrep_ripgrep/blob/master/sample_chapters/gnu_grep_sample.pdf)

 The book can also be [viewed as a single markdown file in this repo](./gnu_grep.md).
-See my blogpost on [generating pdf from markdown using pandoc](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/) if you are interested in the ebook creation process.
+See my blogpost on [generating pdfs from markdown using pandoc](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/) if you are interested in the ebook creation process.

-For web version of the book, visit https://learnbyexample.github.io/learn_gnugrep_ripgrep/
+For the web version of the book, visit https://learnbyexample.github.io/learn_gnugrep_ripgrep/

 <br>